 In the 2010-11 season, the Jacks took second in both the indoor and outdoor seasons.

 Since joining the Summit League and Division I competition, SDSU has been competing at a high level.
-The Jackrabbits sent two men to the NCAA First Round and Jared Vlastuin went on to compete in the NCAA Championships.

 Not only have Jackrabbits been rewarded with their hardwork in the classroom during their undergrad career, they have recieved post-graduate scholarships.

 A Rapid City native, Jasinski also earned recognition on Capital One Academic All-America Men's Track and Field/Cross Country Third Team with a 3.78 grade-point average while majoring in electrical engineering.
 Besides his academic accomplishments, Jasinski excelled in the field events during his career at SDSU, winning the high jump and placing second in the triple jump in earning Field MVP honors at the 2011 Summit League Outdoor Championships.

 He competed in both events at the NCAA West Preliminaries, narrowly missing a berth in the NCAA Championships with a 13th-place effort in the high jump.
 Jasinski holds school records in the indoor heptathlon and high jump both indoors and outdoors.
 In addition, Jasinski has been named to all-academic teams by The Summit League and the United States Track and Field and Cross Country Coaches Association.

 Not a lot of coaches have had the career like Rod DeHaven has had.
 DeHaven had a standout career while he was a student at SDSU, and was able to come back and continue to have success as a coach.

 While coaching the cross country teams, DeHaven has continued the long standing tradition of excellence at South Dakota State.
 In 2005, the men’s team captured the NCAA Division I Independent Championships, which was their 30th conference title in the program’s history and first at the Division I level.